Alismos/HeadsOrTailFlask/README.md

 `git clone https://github.com/Alismos/HeadsOrTailFlask.git`

-In the project directory, run the python App.py and be sure your database in xammp is ok
+In the project directory, run the python App.py and be sure your database in xammp is ok Use the MySQL file to create your database in MySQL.
 You're all set !

 ## Authors✒️